Bangladesh Lamps PLC.

 Interim dividend declaration:

-No dividend has been declared as interim dividend.
+No dividend has been declared as an interim dividend.

 The pattern of shareholding:

-Management’s discussion and analysis signed by Managing Director & CEO:
+Management’s discussion and analysis signed by the Managing Director & CEO:

-A Management’s Discussion and Analysis signed by Managing Director and Chief Executive Officer (CEO) presenting detailed analysis of the Company’s position and operations along with a brief discussion of changes in the Financial Statements is enclosed.
+A Management’s Discussion and Analysis signed by the Managing Director and Chief Executive Officer (CEO), presenting a detailed analysis of the Company’s position and operations, along with a brief discussion of changes in the Financial Statements, is enclosed.

 The declaration or certification by the Managing Director & CEO and the CFO to the Board:

-The Declaration by the Managing Director and Chief Executive Officer (CEO) and the CFO to the Board as required under condition No. 1(5)(xxvi) of Corporate Governance Code is disclosed as per Annexure-A.
+The Declaration by the Managing Director and Chief Executive Officer (CEO) and the CFO to the Board as required under condition No. 1(5)(xxvi) of the Corporate Governance Code, is disclosed as per Annexure-A.

-In accordance with the requirement of Bangladesh Securities Exchanges Commission (BSEC), Corporate Governance Compliance Certificate as well as Report regarding compliance of conditions of Corporate Governance Code as required under condition No. 1(5)(xxvii) is enclosed as per Annexure-B and Annexure-C respectively.
+In accordance with the requirement of the Bangladesh Securities and Exchange Commission (BSEC), the Corporate Governance Compliance Certificate, as well as the Report regarding compliance with the conditions of the Corporate Governance Code as required under condition No. 1(5)(xxvii) is enclosed as per Annexure-B and Annexure-C, respectively.

 Directors

-ln terms of article 113 of the Articles of Association of the Company Transcom Limited is entitled to appoint one-third of the total number of Directors who shall not retire by rotation.
-Accordingly, Ms. Shahnaz Rahman and Ms. Simeen Rahman who were appointed by Transcom Limited as Directors of the Company will not retire by rotation.
+In terms of Article 113 of the Articles of Association of the Company, Transcom Limited is entitled to appoint one-third of the total number of Directors who shall not retire by rotation.
+Accordingly, Ms. Shahnaz Rahman and Ms. Simeen Rahman, who were appointed by Transcom Limited as Directors of the Company, will not retire by rotation.

-Out of the other Directors, Mr. Saifur Rahman, Mr. Shamsur Rahman and Ms. Shahzreh Huq will retire by rotation in accordance with article 124 of the Articles of Association of the Company and, being eligible, offer themselves for re-election.
+Out of the other Directors, Ms. Shahzreh Huq, Mr. Atiqur Rahman and Mr. Shamsur Rahman will retire by rotation in accordance with article 124 of the Articles of Association of the Company and being eligible, offer themselves for re-election.

 Appointment of Independent Scrutinizer

-In order to comply with the Directive issued by the Bangladesh Securities and Exchange Commission (BSEC), dated 10 March 2021, the Board appointed Messrs.
-M. Mohashin & Co., Chartered Secretaries, as Independent Scrutinizer to authenticate due process of election and voting at 61st Annual General Meeting (AGM) of the Company.
+In order to comply with the Directive issued by the Bangladesh Securities and Exchange Commission (BSEC) dated 10 March 2021, the Board appointed Messrs.
+Ahmmed Hoq Siddiqui & Co., Chartered Accountants, as Independent Scrutinizer to authenticate the due process of election and voting at 64th Annual General Meeting (AGM) of the Company.

-Appointment of professional to certify compliance with the CGC
+Appointment of a professional to certify compliance with the CGC

-In order to comply with the Corporate Governance Code (CGC) issued by the Bangladesh Securities and Exchange Commission (BSEC) dated 03 June 2018, the Company has taken initiatives to appoint a professional firm who will provide the certificate as stated in the aforesaid Code.
+In order to comply with the Corporate Governance Code (CGC) issued by the Bangladesh Securities and Exchange Commission (BSEC) dated 03 June 2018, the Company has taken the initiative to appoint a professional firm that will provide the certificate as stated in the aforesaid Code.
 Messrs.
-Basu Banerjee Nath & Co., Chartered Accountants, have expressed their willingness to act as a professional for issuing the certificate on compliance for the year 2022-2023.
+M. Mohashin & Co., Chartered Secretaries, have expressed their willingness to act as professional, in issuing the certificate of compliance for the year 2025-2026.

 Auditors

-On behalf of the Board of Directors and myself, I would like to thank our shareholders, employees of the Company, our business partners including distributors, customers, banks, financial institutions, government agencies, and our suppliers for their continuous support and co-operation extended to the Company.
-We expect that this commitment will persist in future as well, so that the Company can attain greater success.
+On behalf of the Board of Directors and myself, I would like to thank our shareholders, employees of the Company, our business partners, including distributors, customers, banks, financial institutions, government agencies and our suppliers for their continuous support and cooperation extended to the Company.
+We expect that this commitment will persist in the future as well so that the Company can attain greater success.

 Dated, Dhaka